IIITLucknowSWEngg/CSAICSBTeam020/Assignment/03_SRS.md

 ## 2.6.
 Assumptions and Dependencies

 - The system assumes the availability of third-party services (e.g., payment gateways and cloud storage).
-- ALl users must have access to an internet connection for interacting with the platform.
+- All the users must have access to an internet connection for interacting with the platform.
 - The platform will assume that all users have access to devices with a modern web browser for accessing the system.

 ---